Law LLM by Research

 Postgraduate researchers enjoy full access to the University’s research skills training which the Law School complements with a tailored research and wider skills programme.

-The training programme in Year One (six seminars) includes workshops on research design, writing and research ethics.
+The training programme in Semester One (six seminars) includes workshops on research design, writing and research ethics.

 Postgraduate researchers are able to draw upon a fantastic range of resources and facilities to support their research.